devnulli/EvlWatcher/README.md

 # Installation

 Run the setup executable.
-It is not required that you remove previous versions, the installer will take care of that.
+It is not required that you remove previous versions of EvlWatcher, the installer will take care of that.

 ## After you have installed EvlWatcher

-You now have 2 things installed, a Windows Service (called EvlWatcher), with a default configuration file, and a management console.
+You now have 2 things installed,
+ - a Windows Service that will immediately start running (called EvlWatcher) with its default configuration file
+ - a management Console (in the binary directory)

 ## The Service

+You can see it in your Services as "EvlWatcher".
+It is set to local system and auto start - meaning it cannot communicate over the network, and will always run

-Well, it makes a firewall rule called EvlWatcher.
+The service makes a firewall rule called EvlWatcher.
 And updates it every 30 seconds, based on your event log.
 Simple as that.
 Just one thing: Its normal when the rule is disabled.
 When there are no IPs banned, its automatically disabled.
 Dont worry, EvlWatcher will enable it as soon as there is the first ban victim.

 ## The Configuration

+You can see it as config.xml in the binary directory.
 It's made to cover all sorts of brute force attacks out of the box, but can also be expanded.
+Just take a look inside, if you want.

-## The Console.
+## The Console (EvlWatcherConsole.exe).

-You can use the console (in the binary directory of EvlWatcher) (NO, we dont make desktop links, start menu entries, ...) to see how your service is doing.
+You can use the console (in the binary directory of EvlWatcher) *(NO, we dont make desktop links, start menu entries, ...)* to see how your service is doing.

-There are several tabs.
+There are several tabs in the console.

 ### Overview Tab

+Shows you which IPS are currently banned or whitelisted

 ![image](https://user-images.githubusercontent.com/3720480/98728537-eee6be80-2399-11eb-9420-9926cc3704f0.png)

 ### Live Tab

+Shows you what the service is doing currently thinking about.

 ![image](https://user-images.githubusercontent.com/3720480/98728504-e2626600-2399-11eb-987c-c101a22003e8.png)